need47/pubchem-sparql-examples/README.md

-# SPARQL examples
+# PubChem SPARQL examples

-This is a collection of SPARQL examples usable on different SIB related SPARQL endpoints or datasets.
+This is a collection of SPARQL examples usable on different NIH related SPARQL endpoints or datasets, such as PubChem.
 The examples are stored one query per file in project specific repositories in the [examples](https://github.com/sib-swiss/sparql-examples/tree/master/examples) folder.

 Each SPARQL query is itself in a turtle file.
 We use the following ontologies for the basic concepts.